toy/image_optim/README.markdown

 ## Options

+Worker can be disabled by passing false instead of options hash.

 ### pngcrush
 * `:chunks` — List of chunks to remove or 'alla' - all except tRNS/transparency or 'allb' - all except tRNS and gAMA/gamma *(defaults to alla)*
 * `:fix` — Fix otherwise fatal conditions such as bad CRCs *(defaults to false)*